 To get started you can buy a ready-made worm bin, or build your own from wood or a plastic bucket following guidelines online.
 You can find everything you ever wanted to know about worm composting on Planet Natural or if you refer a book try “Worms Eat My Garbage”.

 Bokashi Composting On Your Balcony

 The term Bokashi is a Japanese word that means something like “fermented organic matter”.
-The key here is the use of effective microorganisms (EM).
+They key here is the use of effective microorganisms (EM).
 An additive for your organic waste that starts a fermentation instead of a rotting process to break down all organic material.
 This fermentation process leads to a kind of sweet and sour odour.
-The benefits of Bokashi over regular compost or vermicompost are that you can add any kind of organic matter including meat, dairy, and bones.
+The benefits of Bokashi over regular compost or vermicompost is that you can add any kind of organic matter including meat, dairy, and bones.
 The process is also very fast, compost is ready to use after two weeks, and during this time it even creates a nutrient-rich tea for your plants.